chatwoot/docs/docs/product/features/campaigns.md

 </div>

 **Step 3**.
-Visit the URL specified in the Campaign and wait for the Time configured in the campaign
+Visit the URL specified in the campaign and wait for the time configured in the campaign

 ![add-a-campaign](./images/campaign-message.png)